-- 1.1 I treat other councillors and members of the public with respect. - 1.2 I treat local authority employees, employees and representatives of partner organisations and those volunteering for the local authority with respect and respect the role they play.
+1.1 I treat other councillors and members of the public with respect.

+1.2 I treat local authority employees, employees and representatives of partner organisations and those volunteering for the local authority with respect and respect the role they play.

 Respect means politeness and courtesy in behaviour, speech, and in the written word.
 Debate and having different views are all part of a healthy democracy.
-As a councillor, you can express, challenge, criticise and disagree with views, ideas, opinions, and policies in a robust but civil manner.
+As a councillor, you can express, challenge, criticise and disagree with views, ideas, opinions and policies in a robust but civil manner.
 You should not, however, subject individuals, groups of people or organisations to personal attack.

 In your contact with the public, you should treat them politely and courteously.
 Rude and offensive behaviour lowers the public's expectations and confidence in councillors.

 In return, you have a right to expect respectful behaviour from the public.
-If members of the public are being abusive, intimidatory or threatening you are entitled to stop any conversation or interaction in person or online and report them to the local authority, the relevant social media provider, or the police.
-This also applies to fellow councillors, where action could then be taken under the Councillor Code of Conduct, and local authority employees, where concerns should be raised in linewith the Council's Member/Officer Protocol, if it has one.
+If members of the public are being abusive, intimidatory or threatening you are entitled to stop any conversation or interaction in person or online and report them to the local authority, the relevant social media provider or the police.
+This also applies to fellow councillors, where action could then be taken under the Councillor Code of Conduct.